 Encryption keys do not have to be approved in the following scenarios:

-- Newly generated and assigned encryption keys are auto-approved.
-This will include existing devices with no mapped encryption key, or new device records by newly installed Agents.
+- Newly generated and assigned encryption keys are automatically approved.
+This will include the following devices:

-If a device submits an encryption key change request from an IP address that your Datto RMM account has previously approved at least four other change requests from in the last 60 days, the encryption key is auto-approved.
+- If a device submits an encryption key change request from an IP address that your Datto RMM account has previously approved at least four other change requests from in the last 60 days, the encryption key is automatically approved.

-If a device submits an encryption key change request from the same IP address as the last IP address you approved the request for, the encryption key is auto-approved.
+- If a device submits an encryption key change request from the same IP address as the last IP address you approved the request for, the encryption key is automatically approved.

-If a device submits an encryption key change request from the same IP address as the device's current external IP address, the encryption key is auto-approved.
+- If a device submits an encryption key change request from the same IP address as the device's current external IP address, the encryption key is automatically approved.

 In situations where the platform has a stored device identifier with a pre-existing encryption key mapping and the Agent is attempting to communicate using a mismatched or missing encryption key, a manual approval is required.
-This request must be approved by an Administrator in the Agent Encryption Key Changed list on the Devices requiring approval page in the New UI.
+This request must be approved by an Administrator in the Agent Encryption Key Changed list on the Devices requiring approval page.
 Refer to Agent Encryption Key Changed.

 It is recommended that all encryption key approvals are validated as an Agent should never change its key spontaneously.
 In the event of a mismatch, check the new device's audit records to see if they are as expected.
 If they are not or you are unsure, contact Datto RMM Support.
 Refer to Kaseya Helpdesk.

-If a device is awaiting Agent encryption key change approval or is rejected, it will not receive any monitoring or Software Management data and you will not be able to connect to it using Web Remote.
+If a device is awaiting Agent encryption key change approval or is rejected, it will not receive any monitoring or Software Management data, and you will not be able to connect to it using Web Remote.
 Devices rejected from the Agent Encryption Key Changed list will be removed from the list and will be displayed in the list again an hour later; an Administrator can then approve or reject them.
 Alternatively, devices displayed in the list can be deleted from the account.
-Refer to Deleting a device - New UI.
+Refer to Deleting a device.

 Approved devices will receive monitoring and Software Management data an hour after approval.
 You will also be able to connect to them using Web Remote.